-And another is named “Data 2” which describes the performance of those employees.
+Another is named “Data 2” which describes the performance of those employees.

 We want to copy these two sheets to a new workbook.
-In order to copy Multiple Sheets to a new workbook in Excel, we will describe four unique ways with proper illustrations.
+In order to copy multiple sheets to a new workbook in Excel, we will describe four unique ways with proper illustrations.

 1. Apply Move or Copy Command

 We can copy multiple sheets in Excel using the Move or Copy command of Excel.
 Check out the steps below.

 - First, select the worksheets of your source workbook.
 We have 2 sheets in our Dataset named “Data 1” and “Data 2”.

 - Right-click the mouse and will see a list of options.
 Select Move or Copy… from the list.

 - Now, a pop-up will appear called Move or Copy.
 Under the To book section, you will find a dropdown sign.
 Here, the list of the opened workbooks is shown.
 Click on that.

 - Next, from the To book field, select (new book).

 - Then, mark the Create a copy.
 Now, press OK.